ktaylor63/southeast/site/content/news/ultralight-migration-leads-20-endangered-whooping-cranes-into-georgia.md

 Many other flyway states, provinces, private individuals and conservation groups have joined forces with and support WCEP by donating resources, funding and personnel.
 More than 60 percent of the project’s estimated $1.6 million annual budget comes from private sources in the form of grants, public donations and corporate sponsorship.

-A Wisconsin Whooping Crane Management Plan that describes project goals and management and monitoring strategies shared and implemented by the partners is online at: [http://www.bringbackthecranes.org](http://dnr.wi.gov/files/pdf/pubs/er/er0650.pdf).
+Download the [Wisconsin Whooping Crane Management Plan](http://dnr.wi.gov/files/pdf/pubs/er/er0650.pdf), which describes project goals and management and monitoring strategies shared and implemented by the partners.

 The U.S. Fish and Wildlife Service is the principal federal agency responsible for conserving, protecting and enhancing fish, wildlife and plants and their habitats for the continuing benefit of the American people.
 Visit the Service’s website at [fws.gov](http://www.fws.gov/) or [fws.gov/southeast](http://www.fws.gov/southeast).